Longjaw mudsucker: Age and sexual development

-Gillichthys mirabilis (longjaw mudsucker) exhibits a rapid growth rate, particularly during the summer months, and can reach sexual maturity at a length of 60–80 mm within several months.
+Gillichthys mirabilis (longjaw mudsucker) exhibits a rapid growth rate, particularly during the summer months, and can reach sexual maturity at a length of 60–80 m within several months.
 The species has a relatively short lifespan, living approximately two years.

 Sexual development involves males creating and defending breeding burrows, which are essential for successful reproduction.
 Females produce between 8,000 and 27,000 eggs and spawn multiple times during the breeding season, which occurs from January to July in southern populations and from December to June in northern populations, such as those in San Francisco Bay.
 Fertilized eggs are attached to the walls of burrows, where males guard the nests for 10–12 days until the embryos hatch.

 Newly hatched larvae are pelagic, remaining in the water column before settling to the bottom as juveniles, at which point they are 8–12 mm in length.
 After reaching this juvenile stage, they begin to establish themselves within the estuarine environment.

 This species thrives across a wide salinity range, from 12 to 82.5 ppt, and can tolerate temperatures up to 35°C. Their reproductive strategy and rapid growth enable longjaw mudsuckers to maintain stable populations in dynamic environments such as shallow sloughs, tidal mudflats, and estuaries.